believethehype/umbrelapps/README.md

 https://user-images.githubusercontent.com/10330103/197889452-e5cd7e96-3233-4a09-b475-94b754adc7a3.mp4

 Add https://github.com/believethehype/umbrelapps to communiity Appstores and install Nostr-Wallet-Connect.
-Once you installed, open the app and you will see a public key that you can copy and paste into the "Wallet Connect Pubkey" field in your Client.
-Add a Wallet- Connect Relay (eg. wss://relay.damus.io) and optionally add a Wallet Connect Secret (e.g. create a new nostr privatekey in hex and paste it).
+Once you installed, open the app and Scan the QR code with your Nostr Client (Currently Amethyst supports Wallet-Connect.
+Done.

 Projects in this repo are under development, use at own risk.